 Here is a list of active campus clubs and the mission.
 Join one today!
 Don’t see a club you’re interested in?
 Start one!
-Visit Megan Abee, Coordinator of Student Affairs, in Hildebrand Hall 100-C for more information.
+Visit Student Services in Hildebrand Hall for more information.

 To stimulate an active interest in the field of Medical Assisting by engaging in activities that promote the profession; to develop interpersonal relationship skills by working with others in selected activities; to develop the value of service to others by performing service projects for the College and Community.

 The Outdoor Club is a community of adventure loving outdoor enthusiasts who enjoy being in nature’s elements.
 Our goal is to promote and provide opportunities for expeditions such as hiking, biking, camping, canoeing, etc. in the scenic beauty of our own region.
 It is a great way to meet like-minded people who have an appreciation for being in the great outdoors.

 Advisor: Lily Hennessy, firstname.lastname@example.org, (828) 448-3506 September Meeting